 Another trick that you can try is placing two mirrors on opposing walls to give them an instant glow and an expanded look.
 You can also choose a huge mirror as the focal point of your small living room.

 6. Use Paint Strategically

 When painting your walls, give your ceiling a different tone to make it look higher.
 Having a small room doesn't mean you can't play with patterns.
-Like in many other areas, there are so many different shades to choose from when painting small living rooms.
-To make the space feel expansive, use high-contrast hues like black and white when creating your patterns.
+Like in many other areas, there are many different shades to choose from when painting small living rooms.
+To make the space feel expansive, use high-contrast hues when creating your patterns.

 7. Embrace Your Open Living Room

-Many modern homes embrace broken or open plan layouts that usually extend up to the dining room, allowing small living spaces to look infinite without physical and visual separation through walls.
-You can achieve this by using varied paints and patterns or choosing the right pieces of furniture that can highlight the width of your living room.
-Use a sectional sofa instead of multiple armchairs to let the space feel more open.
-This will give you more seating options and keep the area looking infinite.
+Many modern homes embrace broken or open-plan layouts that usually extend to the dining room, allowing small living spaces to look infinite without physical and visual separation through walls.
+You can achieve this by using varied paints and patterns or by choosing the right pieces of furniture that can highlight the width of your living room.
+Use a sectional sofa instead of multiple armchairs to make the space feel more open.
+This will give you more seating options and keep the area looking expansive.

 8. Follow Minimalism

 When space is at a premium, using fewer pieces of furniture and hiding the clutter as much as possible can make a big difference in your small living room.
 Instead of getting different furniture pieces for each living room function, opt for pieces that can provide multiple purposes, especially those that can double as storage.